raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_1.md

 ## Introduction

-In this project, you will create a game of Rock, Paper, Scissors to play against the computer.
+In this project, you will create a game of Rock-Paper-Scissors to play against the computer.

 ### What you will make